siberianfox/tinygwiki/Chilipeppr.md

 ##Sending Files
 Video walkthrough of the ChiliPeppr Hardware Fiddle - TinyG Workspace.
 [![Screenshot](http://chilipeppr.com/img/vidwalkthrough.png)](http://youtu.be/mKLdgpz8gpQ)

+Please note that SPJS currently maxes at 25,000 lines.
+Most Gcode files aren't this long, so this is unlikely a problem right now.
+Future modifications will implement throttling in ChiliPeppr to avoid the overflow.
+For now, just send your lines slow enough to not overflow the 25,000 line buffer.
+You can adjust the throttle in the settings button of the Gcode Widget.
+Send around 25 lines at a time each 1 second (1000 ms) depending on the complexity of your Gcode.

 ##Issues Tracking
 https://github.com/chilipeppr/tinyg There is a Github project that is available for tracking issues.
 Please open a ticket here if you find a bug.